highkite/pdfAnnotate/README.md

 You can also load the bundled files from the *_bundles* directory.

 To add annotations the *AnnotationFactory* needs to be initialized.
-One approach is to use the static *loadFile* method that takes as argument a filepath and than initializes the factory with the corresponding PDF document data.
+One approach is to use the static *loadFile* method that takes as argument a filepath and then initializes the factory with the corresponding PDF document data.

 Annotations can be easily created by calling `creator` methods (see [API Documentation](#API)).
 Finally the extended document can be downloaded by calling the *download* method.